Roaring 21

 Before the cards are dealt a player can make a side bet in order to qualify for the +3 pays.
 This bet is placed in a separate, marked box.
 Once a player has made the bet and the cards are being dealt the bet cannot be removed.

 The +3 side bet is just like the table game known as Three-Card Poker.
-Instead of receiving three cards to make a hand the player used their two face up cards and the dealer’s face up card to qualify for the bonus payout.
+Instead of receiving three cards to make a hand, the player uses their two face-up cards and the dealer’s face-up card to qualify for the bonus payout.
 The following combinations are most common and pay varying amounts:

 Additional rules of 21+3 Blackjack